 The timescale of building a Warehouse

 The time needed to build a warehouse is dependent on several factors.
 However, it is common knowledge that this time has significantly reduced over the past ten years.
 According to World Bank data, the time necessary to build a warehouse ranges from 86 days in the United Kingdom to 213 days in France.
-It takes an average of 165 days to make a warehouse in the United States.
-As building time declines, building costs increase due to the increased complexity in a building.
+Making a warehouse in the United States takes an average of 165 days.
+As building time declines, building costs increase due to the increased complexity of a building.

 The building time factors are the type of warehouse, location of the site, energy-related costs, and materials.

-Finally, it would help if you considered time lag considerations when constructing your warehouse.
+Finally, consider time lag considerations when constructing your warehouse.
 These factors affect plans in your organization and keep adding to the workforce and costs.
-The implications can also affect the quality of service delivery and affect the supply chain.
+The implications can also affect the quality of service delivery and the supply chain.